2lindell/advent/docs/source.txt

 		say [M173]"There is nothing here to which the chain can be locked."
 After unlocking the chain with something:
 	say [M171]"The chain is now unlocked.";
-	now the chain is unlocked;
 	if the bear is chained:
 		now the bear is free;
 		increase the score by 2.
+Rule for choosing notable locale objects for In_Barren_Room when the chain is locked (this is the put chain after bear rule):
+	set the locale priority of the chain to 4;
+	continue the activity.

 Chapter - The Different Maze